Digital History

 CREATE DATABASE historyinfo;

 You should receive a message such as “Query OK, 1 row affected (0.01 sec)”.
+If this line produces an error, try omitting it and starting with the next line.

 2. Select database.
 Even though it is obvious to you which database you want to use, perhaps you will be working with several different databases in the future.